hasankurban/ws/content/publication/Can-ICML2/index.md

 # Publication name and optional abbreviated publication name.
 publication: In *ICML*
-publication_short: In "*The 42nd International Conference on Machine Learning (ICML),  Multi-Agent Systems in the Era of Foundation Model: Opportunities, Challenges and Futures, Vancouver, Canada*""
+publication_short: In "*The 42nd International Conference on Machine Learning (ICML),  Multi-Agent Systems in the Era of Foundation Model: Opportunities, Challenges and Futures, Vancouver, Canada*"